dimm-city/dimm-city-portal/README.md

 - Simple or automated deployment options.

 Once these goals are met we will release a stable v1 release.
 For now, expect a lot of code changes, bugs, and missing features.
 Check the [TODO](TODO.md) to see a running list of features we are working on.

+## Run Your own Portal

+To get started with Dimm City Portal, follow these steps:

+1. Clone this repository to your local machine using `git clone https://github.com/dimm-city/dimm-city-portal.git`.
+2. Navigate to the project directory using `cd dimm-city-portal`.
+3. Install dependencies with `npm install` or `yarn install`.
+4. Start the development server with `npm run dev`.
+5. Open your web browser and visit `http://localhost:5173` to access the application.

 ## Contributing